Iron Fist (character): Background

-When K'un-Lun reappears on Earth after ten years, Danny turns down Yu-Ti's offer of immortality and a place among the city's monks to complete his mission of vengeance.
-Returning to New York, Danny Rand, dressed in the ceremonial garb of the Iron Fist, seeks out Harold Meachum, now head of Meachum Industries.
-After overcoming a number of attempts on his life, he confronts Meachum in his office, only to discover that Meachum is now an embittered amputee, having lost his legs to frostbite.
-Meachum threatens Danny with a gun and demands that he kill him, but a disgusted Danny leaves instead.
-At that moment Meachum is murdered by a mysterious ninja, and his daughter Joy blames Iron Fist for the death.

-Eventually, Danny clears his name and fully embraces the duty of the Iron Fist to fight for justice, aided by his friends Colleen Wing and Misty Knight.
-Notable adversaries in his early career include Sabretooth, the mysterious Master Khan (whom the ninja that killed Meachum once served), and the Steel Serpent; the exiled son of Lei Kung who covets the Iron Fist power.

 Heroes for Hire

 While working undercover, Misty Knight infiltrates the organization of crime lord John Bushmaster.
 When Bushmaster discovers Knight's treachery, he kidnaps Claire Temple and Noah Burstein, close associates of Luke Cage, better known as Power Man, and holds them hostage to force Cage to eliminate Knight.
 Iron Fist is on hand to stop him, however, and after a battle, the truth comes out.
 Rand helps Cage and the Daughters of the Dragon (Knight and Wing) battle Bushmaster, rescue Temple and Burstein, and obtain evidence that proves Cage's innocence of prior drug charges.
 Afterwards, Iron Fist and Power Man become partners, forming Heroes for Hire, Inc. Iron Fist, in his secret identity of Danny Rand, resumes control of his parents' fortune as half of Rand-Meachum, Inc., making him quite wealthy.
 This causes tension between Rand and Cage, who was raised poor.
 Power Man and Iron Fist's partnership ends when Rand is diagnosed with cancer and gets kidnapped as part of a plot masterminded by Master Khan.
 Just prior to a battle with the Black Dragon Chiantang (the brother of the mythical Dragon King), Danny is replaced by a doppelgänger created by the extra-dimensional H'ylthri.
 The double (who wears a red variant of the Iron Fist costume) is killed by Captain Hero a short time later.
 Cage, now the prime suspect in Rand's apparent death, becomes a fugitive.